martok/mklattice/README.md

 B2 and DO3 phases of FeAl, but can be extended to other crystal structures.
 Atom types vacancies and anti-sites are configured as needed.

-Built with FreePascal 2.7, may or may not compile with Delphi or other FPC versions.

 dumputl
 -------
 Utility to split large LAMMPS dump files into handier parts, optionally compressing them using